Status of Corporate Governance

 - Assessment of and compensation for the accounting auditors

-The Nomination, Compensation & Governance Committee ensures that outside directors are appropriately provided with opportunities to participate in deliberations and offer advice regarding the nomination and compensation of directors.
+The Nomination, Compensation and Governance Committee ensures that outside directors are appropriately provided with opportunities to participate in deliberations and offer advice regarding the nomination and compensation of directors.
 The committee also works to enhance the fairness, transparency, and objectivity of the Board’s decision-making processes.

-In the fiscal year ended October 2024, the committee met 12 times, with a 100% attendance rate for all committee members.
+In the fiscal year ended October 2025, the committee met 12 times, with a 100% attendance rate for all committee members.

 Main issues considered by the Nomination, Compensation & Governance Committee